After School Program

 GRADES 5 - 8

 These students are on our sports teams after school during the spring (lacrosse, baseball) and fall (field hockey, soccer).
 During the off-season, there are After School Program offerings for Grades 5-6.
 We also offer a Basketball Program (Grades 7-8), with twice-weekly practices and intermural games, and Ski Club (Grades 6-8), which travels to a Pocono Mountain facility for skiing on several Friday evenings over the course of two months.
 Any student may enroll in Homework Club, where they will find quiet spaces in the library to do individual academic work.
-In addition, students in Grades 6-8 can become involved in our GLI Club and our After School Leadership Program.
+In addition, students in Grades 7-8 can become involved our After School Leadership Program.

 This program begins immediately following our After-School Program and ends at 6:00 pm, Monday through Friday.
 The Extended Day Program is on a drop-in basis; families may reserve the time in advance with the option of canceling at any time.